CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}

-The following example commands configure leaf01 to advertise all paths learned from each AS to its neighbor 169.254.10.2:
+The following example commands configure leaf01 to advertise all paths learned from each AS to the BGP neighbor on swp50:

 {{< tabs "927 ">}}